andreineculau/jenkins-build-per-branch/README.md

 -DtemplateJobPrefix=testing-my-repo-
 -DtemplateBranchName=Xbranch
 -DbranchNameRegex=master|v.*
--DenableOnCreate=true
+-DenableJobRegex=.*
 ```

-**NOTE**: `testing-my-repo-Xbranch-sync-with-repo` is disabled, but has cronjob builder/poller, so that the new jobs based on it, will be enabled and will start on their own.
+**NOTE**: `testing-my-repo-Xbranch-sync-with-repo` is disabled, but has cronjob builder/poller, so that the new jobs based on it, will be enabled at once and will start on their own.

 ## Change log